Ubudu/Android-IOT-SDK/README.md

 The flow of discovery is as follows:

-- discovery lasts for the amount of milliseconds specified in the argument of `DongleManager.findDongle` method,
+- discovery lasts for the amount of milliseconds specified in the argument of `DiscoveryManager.discover` method,

-- during this time all detected BLE devices matching the given `BleDeviceFilter` implementation are returned in the `onDongleFound` method,
+- during this time all detected Bluetooth LE devices matching the given `BleDeviceFilter` implementation are returned in the `onBleDeviceFound` callback,

-- if at some point the `onDongleFound` returns `true`, the discovery will be stopped immediately.
+- if at some point the `onBleDeviceFound` implementation returns `true`, the discovery will be stopped immediately.

-### BLE connection
+### Bluetooth LE connection

 Then to connect to the BLE device call the following:

-	mDongle.connect(mContext, new BleDevice.ConnectionListener() {
+	mBleDevice.connect(mContext, new BleDevice.ConnectionListener() {
 		@Override
 		public void onConnected() {
 			// connected to dongle